marvinthepa/monit_bug_repro/README.md

 In a separate terminal, run

 ```
-  /path/to/monit -c monitrc start all
+  /path/to/monit start all
 ```

 Observe:
-With monit 5.26.0, the output of `/path/to/monit -c monitrc` contains:
+With monit 5.26.0, the output of `/path/to/monit summary` contains:

 ```
 foo                             │ OK                         │ Process